j2abro/stablecoin-risk-assessment-framework/README.md

 Score each question: **01= Low risk**, **1 = Medium risk**, **2 = High risk**,
 If information is missing or unavailable, default to **2** which emphsizes the complex nature of these echosystems and the risks of unknown factors in the stack.

-Due to the complexity of the stack, quantitive measurements avoided, though the  framework could evolve to incorproate more analytical measuremeents for each are of risk.
+Due to the complexity of the stack, quantitive measurements avoided, though the  framework could evolve to incorproate more analytical measurements for each are of risk.

 ---